 Your doctor will give you instructions for reducing bruising, swelling, and pain.
 Unless your doctor advises something differently, the following do’s and don’ts will help promote healing.

 Your bruise is bleeding under the skin.
-Nonsteroidal anti-inflammatory drugs, such as aspirin, ibuprofen (Advil, Mortin), and naproxen, reduce pain and inflammation, but they also interfere with your blood’s ability to clot.
-This means you bleed more easily and it takes longer for bleeding to stop.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin (Bufferin), ibuprofen (Advil, Motrin), and naproxen (Aleve), reduce pain and inflammation, but they also interfere with your blood’s ability to clot.
+This means you bleed more easily, and it takes longer for bleeding to stop.